 Envelope Stuffing or Home Assembly

 Yup, these two are always a scam.
 Avoid envelope stuffing, craft assembly and the like.
-Think about it, mailing work to be stuffed/assembled is just not cost effective, especially since machines can do this.
+Think about it, mailing work to be stuffed or assembled is just not cost-effective, especially since machines can do this.

 Typically the way these work is that you pay for an opportunity but when you complete your work, no matter how careful you are, it is rejected for quality reasons.